khalv/mdl-exporter/README.md

-# mdl-exporter
+# mdl-importer/exporter
 Warcraft MDL exporter for Blender
 By Kalle Halvarsson

+Now also supports importing!

 ## Installation
 * Select your branch - 2.79 or 2.8 depending on your Blender version, and download/clone.
-* Add export_mdl folder to a zip or rar file
+* Add export_mdl folder to a zip or rar file.
+It should be one next to the "images" folder - not the one containing the full repository!
 * In Blender, go to User Preferences (CTRL+ALT+U) and select "Install Add-on From File".
 Select your zipped folder.
 * MDL Exporter should now show up in the Import/Export plugins list.
 Make sure it is enabled by ticking the box.
 * The option to export to .mdl will now appear in the export menu (you may need to restart Blender first).